-The San Francisco Latino Historical Society and Heritage are excited to embark upon a new partnership to document and preserve the city’s rich Latino history.
-Read below to learn more about two of our recent and ongoing projects!
+In 2013, the San Francisco Latino Historical Society and SF Heritage embarked on a partnership to document and preserve the city’s rich Latino history.

 Nuestra Historia: Documenting the Chicano, Latino, and Indígena Contribution to the Development of San Francisco